-There is huge evidence and consensus that global emissions of greenhouse gases are causing global air temperatures to increase, resulting in climate change.2 At a global level, the potential consequences include rising sea levels, increased frequency and intensity of floods and droughts, changes in biota and food productivity, and upstream trends in diseases.3 Thus, climate change has posed a severe threat to the sustainable development of the human society, the economy, and the environment.
+There is huge evidence and consensus that global emissions of greenhouse gases are causing global air temperatures to increase, resulting in climate change.1 At a global level, the potential consequences include rising sea levels, increased frequency and intensity of floods and droughts, changes in biota and food productivity, and upstream trends in diseases.2 Thus, climate change has posed a severe threat to the sustainable development of the human society, the economy, and the environment.

-At the particular level of the European Union (EU28, hereafter), conforming to the European Environment Agency (2015), more than 80% of the total greenhouse gas emissions are encountered to be a consequence of energy production and energy consumption by the end-use sectors (agriculture, industry, commercial and public services, households, and transport).4 These energy-related greenhouse gas emissions are mainly compounded by carbon dioxide (CO2) emissions, an essential environmental pollutant that has greatly contributed to global climate change, as shown by Ozturk and Acaravci (2010).
-5 Despite not being the world's largest emitter of energy-related CO2, the EU28 contributes to the mentioned global emissions by 10%, which indicates that it has a non-insignificant role in the global warming trends.6
+At the particular level of the European Union (EU28, hereafter), conforming to the European Environment Agency (2015), more than 80% of the total greenhouse gas emissions are encountered to be a consequence of energy production and energy consumption by the end-use sectors (agriculture, industry, commercial and public services, households, and transport).3 These energy-related greenhouse gas emissions are mainly compounded by carbon dioxide (CO2) emissions, an essential environmental pollutant that has greatly contributed to global climate change, as shown by Ozturk and Acaravci (2010).
+4 Despite not being the world's largest emitter of energy-related CO2, the EU28 contributes to the mentioned global emissions by 10%, which indicates that it has a non-insignificant role in the global warming trends.5

-Hence, while efforts to mitigate the adverse effects of climate change are partly focused on limiting the emissions of all greenhouse gases, particular attention is being also paid to energy production and consumption due to its crucial importance for the evolution of the energy-related CO_2 emissions.
+Hence, while efforts to mitigate the adverse effects of climate change are partly focused on limiting the emissions of all greenhouse gases, particular attention is being also paid to energy production and consumption due to its crucial importance for the evolution of the energy-related CO2 emissions.
 There is a clear interrelationship between energy consumption, the share of low-carbon energy sources in such consumption, energy efficiency, and greenhouse gas emissions.
 Therefore, the energy and climate targets set by supranational bodies and national authorities approach all these elements.
 For instance, at an United Nations conference in August 2007, it was agreed that an emission reduction in the range of 25-40% with respect to 1990 levels is necessary to avoid the most catastrophic forecasts.
 More recently, "doubling the global rate of improvement in energy efficiency" or "increasing substantially the share of renewable energy in the global energy-mix" were set as key objectives by the United Nations (2015) in their "2030 Agenda for Sustainable Development".

-Turning again to the European sphere, together with the well-known targets established by the European Comission (2012-10-25, later modified in 2013) in its Europe 2020 Strategy or Horizon 2020 (H2020, hereafter), the European Union authorities have defined an even more ambitious climate scenario that is amongst their main priorities.
-For 2030, (1) greenhouse gas emissions must be reduced by 40% with respect to 1990 levels (20% for H2020), (2) primary energy use must
+Turning again to the European sphere, together with the well-known targets established by the European Comission (2012-10-25, later modified in 2013) in its Europe 2020 Strategy or Horizon

-2Greenhouse gas emissions are those covered by the Kyoto Protocol and include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and three fluorinated gases, hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF6).
+$^{^{1}}$ Greenhouse gas emissions are those covered by the Kyoto Protocol and include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and three fluorinated gases, hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF6).

-3See the report published by the Intergovenmental Panel on Climate Change (2007) for a more detailed description of the causes of climate change and its adverse effects.
+2See the report published by the Intergovenmental Panel on Climate Change (2007) for a more detailed description of the causes of climate change and its adverse effects.

-4Emissions coming from energy consumption by international maritime bunkers and international aviation are usually not included in national total emissions.
+3Emissions coming from energy consumption by international maritime bunkers and international aviation are usually not included in national total emissions.

-5In 2017, according to the Air Emission Accounts published by Eurostat (2020a), more than 95% of the European energy-related greenhouse gas emissions were anthropogenic emissions of CO_2 .
+4In 2017, according to the Air Emission Accounts published by Eurostat (2020a), more than 95% of the European energy-related greenhouse gas emissions were anthropogenic emissions of CO2.

-6According to Our World in Data (2020), China alone is responsible for 29% of the total energy-related CO_2 emissions, United States for 15%, and Asia and Pacific Ocean for 14%.
+$^{^5}$ According to Our World in Data (2020), China alone is responsible for 29% of the total energy-related CO2 emissions, United States for 15%, and Asia and Pacific Ocean for 14%.